01

 Red Bull X-Alps is a race tailor made for online followers.
 At the heart of the adventure lies Live Tracking, which allows fans to follow their favorite athletes in real time thanks to advanced GPS trackers – and even join them in the cockpit for a POV view.

-Fans can watch the race unfold in real time and see whether an athlete is hiking or flying, explore their tracks and analyse other metrics such as speed, altitude, distance-to-go and more.
+Fans can watch the race unfold in real time and see whether an athlete is hiking or flying, explore their tracks and analyze other metrics such as speed, altitude, distance-to-go and more.

 2 min